intercom/lease/README.md

 #### Logging

 Implement and set a logger conforming to the small LeaseLogger interface.
-Do this prior to use.
+Do this prior to use if you want logging to go anywhere.
+By default the library will work but you won't get any log messages.

 ```go
 lease.SetLogger(myLogger)